Blue-Grey All-American Combine: Alabama Regional Scouting Report (2019)

-Back in the old stomping grounds, with a handful of former teammates, NFL veteran Mark McMillian was in his element at the Blue-Grey All-American Combine (Alabama Regional).
+Back in the old stomping grounds, a handful of former teammates, several NFL veterans with nearby regional roots, were in charge at the Blue-Grey All-American Combine (Alabama Regional).

-A Crimson Tide alum, McMillian was lead instructor for the workout and joined by one-time colleagues such as Antonio Langham, Roosevelt Patterson, Chris Goode and Chris Edwards.
+The Crimson Tide alum were a sight to see, and once joined by one-time colleagues such as Antonio Langham, Roosevelt Patterson, Chris Goode and Chris Edwards, everyone was in awe.

-Meetings after the event confirmed that McMillian & Co. came away impressed with multiple prospects and what follows is a list of several individuals that what soon be forgotten.
+Meetings after the event confirmed that the one-time pros came away impressed with multiple prospects.
+What follows is a list of several individuals that what soon be forgotten.

 Zyquez Perryman, QB, Pleasant Grove (AL): Young, with plenty of upside, the 6-foot-2 and 185-pound sophomore is on the map.
 Samford is one of the many interested.